Uher 4000 Series

 The 5" diameter reels held enough tape for 15 minutes of recording.

-In a WTBS studio the Uher would have been used to record annoucments, thus saving the operator from having to broadcast repeated messages, and also to play out pre-recorded announcements such as the attack warning.
+In a WTBS studio the Uher would have been used to record announcements, thus saving the operator from having to broadcast repeated messages, and to play out pre-recorded pieces such as the attack warning.

 Delightful DiN Connectors

-Being a, at the time, West German product, first producted in 1961 and, in the main, little changed for its 30 year life, the 4000 used the DiN standard for audio connections.
+Being a, at the time, West German product, first produced in 1961 and, in the main, little changed for its 30-year life, the 4000 used the DiN standard for audio connections.

-But to interface it to equipment using RCA or professional audio connections created challanges due to wildly different audio levels (volume) between the standards.
+But to interface it to equipment using RCA or professional audio connections created challenges due to wildly different audio levels (volume) between the standards.

 P.O.
 Lined Modified